18 Event Invitation Emails Proven To Work

 3. Event Stack Webinar Series: Multiple Buttons, One Action

-In 2020, 306 billion emails were sent and received every single day.
+In 2020, people sent 306 billion emails every single day.
 So it shouldn’t come as a surprise that people often lose track of what a particular email wants for them to do.
 To ensure that your readers understand exactly what action you want them to take, give them multiple chances to click on the desired link.
 In the case of event invitations, the key action is to have them register for the event.

 This webinar invitation from Bizzabo places the CTA in three different ways.
-The first is in the email header, the second is a hyperlink in the body text, and the thirds is the final CTA button.
+The first is in the email header, the second is a hyperlink in the body text, and the third is at the end of the email.
 Although doing this may seem redundant, being repetitive in this case will only further emphasize the purpose of the email and make the reader more aware of the webinar registration.

-Key Takeaway: Add multiple CTA buttons that lead to the same landing page and help to further emphasize the important of the action to readers.
+Key Takeaway: Add multiple CTA buttons that lead to the same landing page and help to further emphasize the importance of the action to readers.

 4. Sumo Webinar: Obvious Value Proposition

-When it comes to attending an event or webinar, the most valuable investment that the attendee is making is not their money, but their time.
+When attending an event or webinar, the most valuable investment an attendee makes is not their money, but their time.
 Thus, a focus in all event invitations should be to clearly explain exactly what the reader will get out of the event if they attend.
 Doing so will drive action more quickly and effectively.

-Key Takeaway: Let the reader know, as soon as possible, what he or she will be getting out of the event.
+Key Takeaway: Let the reader know, as soon as possible, what they’ll get out of the event.
 Making the value prop clear and specific will help to drive action.

 Staying On Brand

 Event invitation emails are an extension of your event brand.
-Thus, making sure the brand is represented accurately and consistently throughout the email is key to an event invitation.
-Doing so will ensure that the reader associates the email with your event and in turn will keep your event brand top of mind.
+Making sure the brand is represented accurately and consistently throughout the email is key to an event invitation.
+Doing so will ensure that the reader associates the email with your event and in turn, will keep your event brand top of mind.